• Skip to primary navigation

 • 💬 Reviews

-• Green Cabbage: one of the most popular cabbage varieties.
-It is so named for the way its leaves wound tightly over one another in a dense, compact fashion; with the final product resembling a cannonball.
+• Green Cabbage: Green cabbage is one of the most popular cabbage varieties.
+It is so named for how its leaves wound tightly over one another in a dense, compact fashion, with the final product resembling a cannonball.

-• Purple Cabbage: is a great source of antioxidants and other beneficial plant compounds that help protect against cellular damage.
+• Purple Cabbage: Purple cabbage is a great source of antioxidants and other beneficial plant compounds that help protect against cellular damage.

 • Red Bell Pepper: Red bell peppers are the sweetest of the bell pepper varieties